310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
 Why, of *course* we aren’t kaijuu!
-We’re heroes of justice!
+We’re allies of justice!
 We’re trying our hardest to be that!
 {% endbubble %}

 {% bubble Chiaki worried %}